Compassionate Child Custody And Support Attorney

 The amount of child support to be paid by one spouse to another will depend on the number of overnights the child spends with each parent.
 Many divorcing parents know that if the child spends between 93 and 182 nights per year with the parent who is paying child support, the amount of support owed to the other parent will be lower.
 However, it is important to recognize that there is still a range – the closer you are to spending 182 overnights per year with your children, the more expense you will incur and the less child support you will be expected to pay.

 These considerations may influence your decisions regarding parenting time arrangements.
-Contact me to discuss these matters and let me help you reach a decision that is right for you and your children.
+Contact me by calling 303-222-7021 or emailing me here to discuss these matters and let me help you reach a decision that is right for you and your children.